cengage/react-magma/README.md

 Note: If you get errors about a missing typescript module during step three, you may need to run `npm i -s -D typescript` from `packages/react-magma-native` and rerun the previous two commands.

+### Project structure

+The project is built using a monorepo structure with the help of [Lerna](https://github.com/lerna/lerna).
+Each folder under the `packages` folder is it's own repository.
+We use Lerna to create symlinks to connect some of the packages that are dependent on each other.
+For example, `react-magma-dom` uses `react-magma-core` and `react-magma-gatsby-docs` uses `react-magma-dom`.
+When a dependent project is build the consuming project automatically gets the latest build.

 ### Making changes

 The code for the project is in one of two folders under the `packages` folder: `react-magma-core` and `react-magma-dom`